Sorry, but your web browser is too old to display this page properly.

 Barrica is the real deal.
-It looks & feels like a genuine Spanish hangout (classic chequerboard floor, marble-topped bar, hams hanging from the ceiling), it refuses to peddle touristy clichés
+It looks and feels like a genuine Spanish hangout (classic chequerboard floor, marble-topped bar, hams hanging from the ceiling), it refuses to peddle touristy clichés

-zanahorias (Seville spiced carrots), white asparagus & pickled aubergines before taking on the likes of char-grilled squid, braised veal cheeks with Pedro Ximénez, or pork & oxtail
+zanahorias (Seville spiced carrots), white asparagus and pickled aubergines before taking on the likes of char-grilled squid, braised veal cheeks with Pedro Ximénez, or pork and oxtail

 albondigas (meatballs).
-There’s also an enormous selection of artisan cured meats (lomo, cecina, morcilla bellota) & regional cheeses (villarejo, bleu-veined cabrales, semi-soft garrotxa), with
+There’s also an enormous selection of artisan cured meats (lomo, cecina, morcilla bellota) and regional cheeses (villarejo, bleu-veined cabrales, semi-soft garrotxa), with

 basic sherry-pairing suggestions to match.
 Reports of service are mixed, although the deliberately laid-back attitude often adds to the charm.